earthlab/earthlab.github.io/org/earth-analytics/week-2.md

 Turn your R Markdown document into a report about the 2013 Boulder floods by adding the following:

-1. Carefull compose 2-3 paragraphs at the top of the repor which summarize the conditions and the events that took place in 2013 to cause a flood that had significant impacts.
+1. Carefully compose 2-3 paragraphs at the top of the repor which summarize the conditions and the events that took place in 2013 to cause a flood that had significant impacts.
 Describe the impacts of the flood on the terrain and the people in Boulder.
 Then describe and interpret each